Friday, February 19, 2010

 Being in love is the most glorious two and a half

-, Strip District, Pittsburgh, PA
+days of your life, Strip District, Pittsburgh, PA

 La belleza es tu cabez, (the beauty is your head) Roma, Italy